TicyYang/apache-airflow-2-10-setup/README.md

 ## Run as a System Service
 1. Set environment variable: `vi /etc/sysconfig/airflow`
    Add the following line: `AIRFLOW_HOME=/data/airflow`
 2. Edit the following files in `/etc/systemd/system/`.
-Examples can be found in the directory `systemd` in this repository.
+Examples can be found in the directory `systemd`.
     - `airflow-webserver.service`
     - `airflow-scheduler.service`
     - `airflow-worker.service`